madhavkhoslaa/madhavkhoslaa.github.io/content/posts/CeationalDesignPatterns.md

 ## Code Explanation

-The `getLogger` method on the first call creates the instance of `LogFileWriter` class and sets it to the static variable.
+The `getLogger` method on the first call creates the instance of the `LogFileWriter` class and sets it to the static variable.
 This on the other runs is then returned from the static class variable it is saved in.

-However in a multithreaded enviorment, this can create multiple instances if a single thread has a different execution context than the corrent one.
+However, in a multithreaded environment, this can create multiple instances if a single thread has a different execution context than the current one.

 # Prototype Design Pattern

 > Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

-The Problem: For example everytime you create a instance of a class, there is a large blocking operation that takes place in the constructor of the class(Maybe a DB call or a large file read) that happens everytime you create an instance, it's better the next time you create the isntance, you could somehow use the same data from the old instance.
-Prototype design pattern solves this problem by providing objects with a clone method, to copy their values to other objects.
+The Problem: For example every time you create an instance of a class, there is a large blocking operation that takes place in the constructor of the class(Maybe a DB call or a large file read) that happens every time you create an instance, it's better the next time you create the instance, you could somehow use the same data from the old instance.
+The prototype design pattern solves this problem by providing objects with a clone method, to copy their values to other objects.

-Proposal: Provide a objectt cloning methods to the class so that a `.clone()` method will return the copy of the object.
+Proposal: Provide an object cloning method to the class so that a `.clone()` method will return the copy of the object.
 I have here created a shallow and deep clone for shallow and deep copies.

-How: Create a abstract class for prototype design pattern, create a generic logic for cloning and extend all the classes with that abstract class where you want them to have cloning methods.
+How: Create an abstract class for the prototype design pattern, create a generic logic for cloning and extend all the classes with that abstract class where you want them to have cloning methods.

 ## Code Example